“When you say a prayer to God, He will give you one of three possible answers. Do you remember what are those?”

 I did not really ponder on my own answer when I first heard the question.
 Not until I stared at the beaming faces and gleaming eyes of these bouncing children had I realized the depth of those three little words.

 I rehearsed these words in my mind for a few seconds while trying to process the scenario that was slowly unfolding before my eyes.
 Here are the children living along the streets of Fermin-Tubera in Bambang, Manila; surrounded by conditions that outsiders like me would describe as urban poverty.

 I thought that it is necessary to be with children more often.
-Their innocence can teach us how to enjoy life and how to re-learn the lessons that we have lost to the serious concerns of adulthood ― to be happy for some basic reasons or no reasons at all and to live for the moment.
+Their innocence can teach us how to enjoy life and how to re-learn the lessons that we have lost to the vicissitudes of adulthood ― to be happy for some basic reasons or no reasons at all and to live for the moment.

 Then, it was time for me to introduce myself.
 The children echoed my name loudly as if trying to commit to memory a stranger they would seldom encounter and might never see again.